Homesteading Family Logo

 8 Things You Need to Know When Buying Homestead Property

-There’s a big movement happening right now with people who are looking to leave the city life behind and make the leap to the country, but making the move too quickly without the proper planning and due-diligence, can spell big problems for first-time homesteaders.
+There’s a big movement happening right now with people who are looking to leave the city life behind and make the leap of moving to the country, but making the move too quickly without the proper planning and due-diligence, can spell big problems for first-time homesteaders.

 In this episode, Carolyn and Josh walk through the 8 essential things you need to look for when buying a homestead property.
 What are the deal-breakers and contingencies you need to consider before you commit to buying and how do you choose a property that will cater to your long-term needs and set you up for success and not regret?